whisney/ALMSS/README.md

 | ... | ... | ... | ... |

 where the labels are the tumor source (1-Intestine; 2-Lung; 3-Breast; 4-Oesophagogastric; 5-Pancreatobiliary; 6-Reproductive; 7-HCC; 8-ICC).
 All data is split into training, validation, and test sets.
 The respective patient IDs are saved in the .txt file for each subset.
-Noting that the data used for differentiating metastatic tumors from primary tumors and for identifying the source of metastatic tumors are distinct.
-ICC and HCC patients are solely utilized for training primary/metastatic tumors discriminating model.
 Please place the Excel and .txt files in the **relevant_files** folder：
 ```
 - relevant_files
   - metadata.xlsx